PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 Let's prepare a flow to run as a Cloud Run job.
 In this section of the guide, we'll "bake" our code into a Docker image, and push that image to Google Artifact Registry.

 ### Create a registry
-Let's create a docker repository in your Google Artifact Registry to host your custom image.
+First, let's create a docker repository in your Google Artifact Registry to host your custom image.
 If you already have a registry, and are authenticated to it, skip ahead to the *Write a flow* section.

 The following command creates a repository using the gcloud CLI.
 You'll want to replace the `<REPOSITORY-NAME>` with your own value. :
 ```bash